This post contains affiliate links for your convenience. View our full disclosure policy here.

-Each day, after the main calendar routine (which is pretty quick – you must keep everything at a good pace in kindergarten or I can promise you, you will lose them to floor rolling and carpet lint picking, just sayin’) we count the items in the “counting cup.”
-I use a plain container – any jar type item would work.
-Right now we are counting bears, but I change up the items every so often (tiles, cubes, etc).
+Each day, after the main calendar routine (which is pretty quick – you have to keep everything at a good pace in Kindergarten or I can promise you, you will lose them to floor rolling and carpet lint picking) we count the items in our “Counting Cup.”

 I guide them through the understanding that the number of bears in my hand, plus the number left out, equals the number we started with.

-Probably the most rewarding thing I have seen (besides their understanding of numbers) from these number talks is this – A student doing number talks with their friends during our daily center/free exploration time.
-Made my heart happy!
+Probably the most rewarding thing I have seen (besides their understanding of numbers) from these number talks is a student doing number talks with their friends during our daily center/free exploration time.
+It made my heart happy!